 One way to prompt it is to share with your candidate where you're challenged in Smoving and give a quick example.
 (See below.)

-Opening up to them may help them feel more comfortable opening up with you.
+Opening up to them might help them feel more comfortable opening up with you.

 My toughest challenge is being approachable.
 Maybe having more of a sense of urgency, too.
 Sometimes I don't remember that people are just as busy as me and I need to make sure I act with that in mind.”